Arthritis Foundation Position Statement on Prohibiting Negative Changes During a Health Plan Year

 The Arthritis Foundation supports legislation that keeps insurance coverage consistent and affordable during a plan year and provides the following:

 - Allowance for health insurance plans to increase benefits, coverage or access during a plan year.

-- Restrictions that prohibit unfair trade practices—preventing health insurance plans from making changes to benefits, coverage, utilization management or access during a plan year that result in a negative impact on an insured.
+- Restrictions that prohibit unfair trade practices and prevent health insurers from making changes to benefits, coverage, utilization management or access during a plan year that negatively impact a plan member.